ioseb/uri-template/README.md

 Detailed examples
 -----------------

-All off the following subsections will rely on the following data array:
+All following subsections will rely on the data array shown below:

 ```php
 <?php